sandeepkunduri/terraform_training/Day4/3-workspaces/README.md

 ### [Local] Update your Repository

-In your repository, create a folder called "app-web" and then create a `main.tf` file with the following contents:
+In your repository, create a folder called `app-web` and then create a `main.tf` file with the following contents:

 ```hcl
 provider "aws" {
 }